gradle/gradle/subprojects/docs/src/docs/release/notes.md

   these identifiers may not contain '/', '\' or any ISO Control Characters.
 Using these values generally made it impossible to resolve these modules, so we now prevent this at the time of publication.
    - `groupId` and `artifactId` are further restricted to "[A-Za-z0-9_\-.]+": this is a Maven restriction, so we enforce it at the time of publication.
+- The `GenerateMavenPom` task for a publication is not created until the publishing extension is first accessed.
+Any attempt to configure a `GenerateMavenPom` task should be enclosed within a `publishing` block.
+- Once the publishing extension is accessed as a property, it is no longer possible to further configure the extension using a `publishing` block.

 ### Changes to incubating Ivy publishing support